 - the application must have mass support from the town council.

-Here are the 24 that I have visited from the list:
+Here are the 34 that I have visited from the list of villages in France.

 When I was heading to Lyon from Switzerland, I had read that Pérouges was on the list of Les Plus Beaux Villages de France, so I had to drop in.
 After going through the fortress gates, I came upon many shops with local crafts and foods.
 Pérouges was built in the 12th century and has retained the medieval atmosphere (and towers) and it is known for its medieval festivals.

 Yvoire is another medieval town (700 years old) located between Geneva and Evian.
 If anything stands out in my mind it’s all the flowers and not surprisingly, one of the attractions is the “Garden of Five Senses”.
-Walking through this town, over the narrow cobblestone paths and ramparts and through the fortress gates, you are provided with stunning views of Lake Geneva.
+After walking through the fortress gates and along the narrow cobblestone paths and ramparts, you are provided with stunning views of Lake Geneva.

-I feel most people with think of ochre when you mention Roussillon.
+I feel most people think of ochre when you mention Roussillon.
 The ochre pigments in this area are orange and were used in the 18th and 19th century for textiles and paints.
 Today one can visit the “Sentier des Ocres” (Ochre Path) for a fee.
+Also nearby is an entire area of hills and valleys with ochre.
+It is called Le Colorado Provencal and it is worth visiting.

 I have a fondness for Gordes because it was the first town (outside of Paris) that I had ever stayed as a young person.
 While significant development (and money) have been invested in the village, making it an expensive place to stay, I still consider it to be the Most Beautiful Hilltop Village in Provence.